 As a freelancer, you will encounter busy times and lean times.
 You must learn to manage variable workloads and balance multiple competing priorities and deadlines.

 Your workload and income may vary from month to month and can be difficult to predict, particularly in the early stages of your business.
 Large swings in income can make budgeting difficult.
 Additionally, as a freelancer, you do not receive bonuses, awards or employer recognition.
-Feedback from clients is great but does not usually entail extra financial remuneration.
+Feedback from clients is excellent but does not usually entail extra financial remuneration.
 Sometimes, you may be offered a chance to write without compensation in exchange for exposure in a well-known publication.
 The exposure may help those who are just starting a freelance career to build credentials but make sure you are not taken advantage of by weighing the pros and cons before taking the job.

 Unique Ethical Considerations